ArticySoftware/Articy3ImporterForUnreal/README.md

 And open it in your favorite text or code editor.

 Now we need to adjust the existing code and make sure that the Importer is an dependency for the project.
-Locate the `PublicDependencyModuleNames` array and add `"ArticyRuntime"` as an additional dependancy.
+Locate the `PublicDependencyModuleNames` array and add `"ArticyRuntime"` as an additional dependency.
 You should also add the plugin header files to the public include path by adding `PublicIncludePaths.AddRange(new string[] {"ArticyRuntime/Public"});` below the dependencies.
 Your file should now look something like this:

 ```